runbear-io/awesome-runbook/readme.md

 - [Rundeck](https://www.rundeck.com) - A runbook automation service that enables self-service operations and simplifies routine data center tasks.
 It is managed by PagerDuty.
 - [Runme](https://runme.dev) - Interactive runbook dev tool.
 - [Runbook](https://github.com/braintree/runbook) - A framework for gradual system automation, written in Ruby and managed by [Braintree](https://www.braintreepayments.com/).
+- [Savvy](https://github.com/getsavvyinc/savvy-cli) - The easiest way to create, share, and run runbooks from the terminal

 ## Runbook Documents